-A semen analysis is usually one of the first tests done to help determine whether a man has a problem fathering a child (infertility).
-A problem with the semen or sperm affects more than one-third of the couples who are unable to have children (infertile).
+This test is usually one of the first tests done to help find out if a man has a problem fathering a child (infertility).
+A problem with the semen or sperm affects more than one-third of couples who are unable to have children (infertile).

 Tests that may be done during a semen analysis include:

 - Volume.
 This is a measure of how much semen is present in one ejaculation.